-This is the joint website of three ongoing research projects running at Statistics (Department of Mathematics and Statistics) and Economics (Turku School of Economics), headed by Associate Professor Henri Nyberg and Post-doc researcher Kim Ristolainen
+This is the joint website of three ongoing research projects running at Statistics (Department of Mathematics and Statistics) and Economics (Turku School of Economics), headed by Associate Professor Henri Nyberg and Post-doc researcher Kim Ristolainen.

 The projects, with links to details, are the following:

-“Econometric Learning Methods for Macroeconomic and Financial Applications” (Autumn 2019 – 2023), financed by the Academy of Finland (PI: Nyberg)
+- “Econometric Learning Methods for Macroeconomic and Financial Applications” (Autumn 2019 – 2023)

-“New Nonlinear Econometric Methods with Macroeconomic and Financial Applications” (2019 – 2021), financed by the Emil Aaltonen Foundation (PI: Nyberg)
+- (2019 – 2021), financed by the Emil Aaltonen Foundation (PI: Nyberg)

-“This Time is Different – Syndrome, excess risk-taking and financial crises: empirical approach utilizing artificial intelligence and text data” (2020 – 2022), financed by the Emil Aaltonen Foundation (PI: Ristolainen) The research started in the spring 2019 (Emil Aaltonen Foundation project), whereas the Academy project (for young researchers) is starting in the autumn 2019.
+- “This Time is Different – Syndrome, excess risk-taking and financial crises: empirical approach utilizing artificial intelligence and text data” (2020 – 2022)

+- Financed by the Emil Aaltonen Foundation (PI: Ristolainen) The research started in the spring 2019 (Emil Aaltonen Foundation project), whereas the Academy project (for young researchers) is starting in the autumn 2019.
 The personnel will include post-doc researchers, PhD students and currently two research assistants (Elsi Lindell and Miko Pasanen).